pingidentity/helm-charts/docs/release-notes/previousReleases.md

 # Release Notes

+## Release 0.8.9 (Mar 17, 2022)
+### Features ###
+  - Edit from 0.8.8 release.
+Previously the image fully qualified name also included the image tag, which was then duplicated upon deployment when "tag" value present.

 ## Release 0.8.8 (Mar 16, 2022)
 ### Features ###
   - Added support for fully qualified image location.
 For more information go to the image section in our [values.yaml](https://github.com/pingidentity/helm-charts/blob/18a8972cb10dcef0747c2a6b0dcf8350dded52f2/charts/ping-devops/values.yaml#L155)